romaninsh/dorm/docs/src/2-expressions-and-queries.md

     .with_condition(expr_arc!("user_id in {}",
         query
             .clone()
-            .without_columns()
+            .without_fields()
             .with_column_field("id")
     ));

 writeln!(query2.preview());

-// renders into: SELECT * FROM orders WHERE user_id in (SELECT id, name, age FROM users WHERE name = 'John' AND age > 30)
+// renders into: SELECT * FROM orders WHERE user_id in (SELECT id FROM users WHERE name = 'John' AND age > 30)
 ```

-Importantly - the two parameters which were set (and then cloned)
-for the `query` are kept separate from a final query rendering and
-will be passed into DataSource separately.
-This ensures that
-SQL injection is never possible.

-Next, lets explore some other kinds of `SqlChunk` implementation,
-that are more intuitive to use over Expressions.
+## Summary

+DORM's query system leverages `Expressions` and the `Chunk` trait to build dynamic, safe, and
+composable SQL queries. `Expressions` separate SQL statements from parameters, preventing injection
+risks, while `ExpressionArc` extends this flexibility by supporting nested expressions.

+`Queries` are constructed from multiple `Chunk`s, allowing complex operations like subqueries,
+joins, and conditions to be rendered recursively.

+`Query` methods like `with_table`, `with_field`, and `with_condition` make query building very
+simple and customizable, while macros like `expr!` and `expr_arc!` simplify additional ways to
+extend queries.

+Next, I'll explain how `Expressions` and `Query` can be part of `Table` field expressions.